-STIP Project U-5707 proposes to widen and extend SR 1420 (Gillis Hill Road) approximately 1.5 miles on new location.
-The proposed typical section consists of a four-lane divided section with a raised grass median up to 17.5 feet in width and shoulder section.
-There are two 12-foot travel lanes in each direction.
+The second segment, Gillis Hill Road Extension, proposes to widen and extend SR 1420 (Gillis Hill Road) approximately 1.5 miles on new location.
+The proposed typical section consists of a four-lane divided facility with a raised grass median up to 23 feet in width and grass shoulders.

+For both segments, there are two 12-foot travel lanes in each direction.
 The design speed is 50 mph, with a proposed posted speed of 45 mph.
-The project begins on SR 1406 (Rockfish Road) in the vicinity of Westfield Drive/Eastfield Drive and ends east of SR 1418 (Lindsay Road).
-This project includes the construction of a grade-separated rail crossing over the Aberdeen & Rockfish Railroad and a quad left interchange at SR 1422 (Phillipi Church Road).
-The School Drive at-grade rail crossing would be closed and SR 1406 (Rockfish Road) would remain open at the existing at-grade rail crossing.
+The new Gillis Hill Road extension includes the construction of a grade-separated rail crossing over the Aberdeen & Rockfish Railroad and a quadrant left interchange at SR 1422 (Phillipi Church Road).
+The School Drive at-grade rail crossing would be closed.

-U-5857 and U-5707 are being developed in coordination with STIP U-5798, the Widening of SR 1102/SR 1420 (Gillis Hill Road) and U-5753, the Widening of SR 1305 (Wayside Road) and SR 1418 (Lindsay Road).
+U-5857 is being developed in coordination with STIP U-5798, the Widening of SR 1102/SR 1420 (Gillis Hill Road) and U-5753, the Widening of SR 1305 (Wayside Road) and SR 1418 (Lindsay Road).